-These evils thou repeat'st upon thyself Have banish'd me from Scotland. -- O my breast, Thy hope ends here!
-Macduff, this noble passion, Mal.
-Child of integrity, hath from my soul Wip'd the black scruples, reconcil'd my thoughts To thy good truth and honour.
-Devilish Macbeth By many of these trains hath sought to win me Into his power, and modest wisdom plucks me From over-credulous haste: but God above Deal between thee and me! for even now I put myself to thy direction, and Unspeak mine own detraction; here abjure The taints and blames I laid upon myself, For strangers to my nature.
-I am yet Unknown to woman; never was forsworn; Scarcely have coveted what was mine own; At no time broke my faith: would not betray The devil to his fellow; and delight No less in truth, than life: my first false speaking Was this upon myself.
-What I am truly, Is thine, and my poor country's, to command: Whither, indeed, before thy here-approach, Old Siward, with ten thousand warlike men,
+Oftner upon her knees than on her feet, Died every day she lived.
+Fare thee well!
+These evils, thou repeat'st upon thyself, Have banish'd me from Scotland. -- O, my breast, Thy hope ends here.

+Mal.
+Macduff, this noble passion, Child of integrity, hath from my soul Wip'd the black scruples, reconcil'd my thoughts To thy good truth and honour.
+Devilish Macbeth By many of these trains hath sought to win me Into his power; and modest wisdom plucks me From over-credulous haste: But God above Deal between thee and me! for even now I put myself to thy direction, and Unspeak mine own detraction; here abjure The taints and blames I laid upon myself, For strangers to my nature.
+I am yet Unknown to woman; never was forsworn;

+Scarcely have coveted what was mine own;

+At no time broke my faith; would not betray

+The devil to his fellow; and delight

+No less in truth, than life: my first false speaking

+Was this upon myself: What I am truly,

+Is thine, and my poor country's, to command:

+Whither, indeed, before thy here-approach,

+Old Siward, with ten thousand warlike men,

-Already at a point, was setting forth.
-Now we 'll together, and the chance of goodness Be like our warranted quarrel.
+All ready / at a point, was setting forth: Now we'll together; And the chance, of goodness, Be like our warranted quarrel!
 Why are you silent?

 Macd.
-Such welcome and unwelcome things at once, 'T is hard to reconcile.
+Such welcome and unwelcome things at once,

+'Tis hard to reconcile.